Are you looking for a way to reduce stress and improve your focus? If so, consider giving walking meditation a try.

 Walking is good for the body and the mind.
 It helps to improve circulation, reduce stress, and increase flexibility.
 For centuries, people have also used walking as a form of meditation.
 The rhythmic movement can help to focus the mind and promote a sense of well-being.

-However, there are a few things to keep in mind if you’re planning on practicing walking meditation outdoors.
+However, there are a few things to keep in mind if you’re planning on practising walking meditation outdoors.
 First, be sure to choose a safe route where you won’t be disturbed or put in danger.
 Second, wear comfortable shoes and loose clothing so that you can move freely.

 And finally, be aware of your surroundings and pay attention to your own body so that you can stop if you start to feel dizzy or lightheaded.
 By following these simple tips, you can ensure that your outdoor walking meditation is both safe and enjoyable.